 How to get rid of it: Spray Roundup® Poison Ivy Plus Tough Brush Killer products on the actively growing plant’s leaves.
 Since wild blackberry can have deep roots, reapplication may be necessary.
 Dead canes should then be cut down and removed.

-STUMP THE STUMP
+STUMP THE STUMPSTUMP THE STUMP

 Roundup® Poison Ivy Plus Tough Brush Killer products can also be used to make sure tree stumps don’t resprout.